Currently reading: The best cheap electric cars you would actually want to own

 A few years ago, the term 'cheap electric car’ often seemed contradictory.

-Electric motoring certainly wasn't available to the masses overnight.
-List prices were too high, driving ranges too paltry and, frankly, they just weren't worth the cash.
+List prices were too high, driving ranges too paltry and, frankly, the EVs just weren't worth the cash.

-Now, though, EVs are becoming more affordable and accessible.
+Now, though, electric cars are becoming more affordable and accessible.
 Fully equipped EVs can now be had for under £25,000, and while that might be too expensive for many drivers, it's a step in the right direction.

 You may have spotted our list of the cheapest EVs in the UK, which ranks models simply based on price.
 You can buy a Citroën Ami for under £10,000, for example, but you probably don’t want to.